MichaelLeachim/marktools/README.md

-# thereisnodot
+# (WIP) Marktools

-A Clojure library designed to ... well, that part is up to you.
+A set of useful tools for markdown in Clojure programming language

 ## Usage